Where do I begin?

 Limited Liability Partnership (LLP)

-- Individual partners can commit the partnership to formal business agreements without the consent of the other partners.
+- Individual partners can commit the partnership to formal business agreements without the consent of the other partners

 Private Limited Company (PLC)

-A Private Limited Company is a business entity in which the shares are held by less than 50 people and are not available to the general public.
-Most privately incorporated businesses in Singapore are private limited companies, and their names usually end with Private Limited or Pte.Ltd.
-Shareholders of a private limited company can either be individuals or corporate entities or both.
+A Private Limited Company is a business entity where less than 50 people hold its shares (unavailable to the general public).
+Most privately incorporated businesses in Singapore are private limited companies.
+Private limited companies usually have names that end with Private Limited or Pte Ltd. Shareholders of a private limited company can either be individuals, corporate entities, or both.

-- There is limited liability.
-A private limited company has its own legal identity, separate from its shareholders and its directors.
-It can acquire assets, go into debt, enter into contracts, sue or be sued in its own name.
-Thus, the liability of the individual shareholders is only limited to the amount they contributed to the company.
+- Limited liability (A PLC has its own legal identity that is separate from its shareholders and its directors.
+A PLC acquires assets, incurs debt, enters into contracts, and pursues legal action in its name; thus, shareholders only risk the amount they contributed to the company)

-For other types of corporate services. you can find the best services recommended for you based on hundreds of companies reviewed on our platform.
+For other types of corporate services, you can find the best services recommended for you based on hundreds of companies reviewed on our platform.